Food Blog Analysis

 - Remind yourself what we did with the early cookbook analysis.
 You’re basically doing the same thing here with a slight twist.

-- Identify at least THREE food blogs that you want to skim through (I think the assignment is more fun if you skim through 5-6, but it’s up to you).
-These can be ones you already know or ones that you’ve never seen before.
+- Identify at least THREE food blogs that you want to skim through (I think the assignment is more fun if you skim through a few more, since you’ll have more to draw from).

-- You can find collections of food blog links here and here and here.
+- If you don’t know of any blogs right now, you can find collections of food blog links here and here and here.
 You’ll notice there is a lot of overlap on these.
-You can also CHOOSE WHATEVER BLOGS YOU WANT TO.
 The particular sites you use are of no consequence, but it’s best to avoid super specialized ones for the purposes of this exercise.
-But it’s fair to use ones that focus on health, or vegan recipes, or chocolate, or whatever as part of your set of sites.
-They say something important about contemporary food culture, too, even if they have their own niche.

 - Click through the blogs (especially the “about” pages, a handful of recipes, photography, etc) to get a sense of what each is trying to do.
 Think about tone, style, assumptions about food, cooking, etc.

-- Make sure you’re answering the question about the future historian as stated below!
+- Make sure you’re addressing the questions below!

 - Who is the intended audience?
-What do they know?
+(For instance: What do they (the audience) know?
 Are they intimidated by cooking?
-Are they already proficient cooks?
+Are they already proficient cooks?)

 - What kind of assumptions does the author(s) make about cooking/cuisine/food?

-- What kind of larger themes do the blogs appeal to (exotic, health, comfort, frugality, regional or national food, etc)?
+- What kind of larger themes do the blogs appeal to (exotic, health, comfort, economy, speed, etc)?

 - What are the various “national” or “ethnic” influences of the recipes or instructions?

-- How much does tradition or originality matter to the author?
-Is there a lot of appropriatation at work?
-Or just the embodiment of American food?
+- How much does tradition or originality or authenticity matter to the author?

-- How does it help construct an American identity or a sense of “American food”?
+- Do you think your blogs help construct an American identity or a sense of “American food”?

 - Just like we looked at cookbooks from ~150 years ago to learn about food at the time, what would a historian 150 years from now think American food if looking at your blogs?